MWyssy/ce-gitops-argocd-public/README.md

 * Make sure you have pushed your image to your own container registry.
 You could do this with CircleCI if you have completed that task

-* Make sure ArgoCD port forwarding is enabled, log in to ArgoCD and set up a new project
+* Make sure ArgoCD port forwarding is enabled, log in to ArgoCD and set up a **New App**

 * Point that project at the **my-app** directory